savonet/book/streaming.md

 After reading [this chapter](#chap:language), you should have been convinced you that Liquidsoap is a pretty decent general-purpose scripting language.
-But what makes it unique is the features dedicated to streaming, which were put to use in previous chapters.
-We now present the general concepts behind the streaming features of the language, for those who want to understanding how the streaming parts of the language work.
+But what makes it unique is the features dedicated to audio and video streaming, which were put to use in previous chapters.
+We now present the general concepts behind the streaming features of the language, for those who want to understand in depth how the streaming parts of the language work.
 The main purpose of Liquidsoap is to manipulate functions which will generate streams and are called _sources_ in Liquidsoap.
-Typically, the `playlist` operator is a source, which generates streams by sequentially reading files.
-The way sources generate audio or video data is handled abstractly: you almost never get down to the point where you need to understand how or in what format this data is actually generated, you usually simply combine sources in order to get elaborate ones.
+The way those generate audio or video data is handled
+abstractly: you almost never get down to the point where you need to understand how or in what format this data is actually generated, you usually simply combine sources in order to get elaborate ones.
 It is however useful to have a general idea of how Liquidsoap works internally.
 Beware, this chapter is a bit more technical than previous ones.

 Sources and content types {#sec:source-type}
 -------------------------